-Executive Chef Josh Conrad and the talented Jenny Lake Lodge culinary team create menus that rival the finest restaurants across the country.
+The chef and talented culinary team of Jenny Lake Lodge create menus that rival the finest restaurants across the country.
 The dining room is so charming and the food so exceptional that many couples make this romantic experience an annual event.
 Reservations required.
 Jackets are recommended for dinner.

 OUTSIDE THE PARK

 This café-restaurant is a favorite with the locals.
 They have pastries, sandwiches, soups, salads and much more, but the star attraction is certainly the coffee, which is roasted on site and shipped all over the world.
 They have an impressive variety of roasts from across the planet, most of which are certified organic.

 Open daily from 7 a.m. to 6 p.m. (close at 5 p.m. on Sundays).

 TETON THAI ($$-$$$)